monkin77/LPOO-Terrarius/docs/README.md

 ### Duplicate Code

 Currently, there are two classes who serve almost the same purpose: Dimensions and ImageDimensions.
- The difference between them is almost uniquely the package in which they act (Terrarius.Model and Terrarius.Viewer).
+ The difference between them is almost uniquely the package in which they act (Model and Viewer).

 This could be fixed by defining a Dimensions class which both packaged can use (possibly, in a common *Utils* package).